VipulPinto/Project/README.md

 # Project
-This is a sample project
+This is a sample repo to demonstrate git
-Second change